conficker10/ITProject_SuperCabbie/README.md

 User can also Post an Ad to Rent their Car as well as can book a Car on Rent.

 # Downloading and Installation Steps:
-1. Download the zip and extract SuperCabbie directory to WAMP64/WWW(for WAMP) or Similar respective folders from XAMP, LAMP or any other.
+1. Download the zip and extract SuperCabbie directory to WAMP64/WWW(for WAMP) or Similar respective folders for XAMP, LAMP or any other.
 2. Run WAMP Server
 3. Open PHPMyAdmin (http://localhost/phpmyadmin)
 3. Create Database named <b>carrentdb</b> and import carrentdb.sql from the Database directory.
 (Recommended)